App Store Localization Confusion: 6 Causes + Fix Matrix

-Your submission passes in English but gets rejected for Japanese, with the reviewer citing claims in the JA subtitle that don’t appear elsewhere; or your Spanish screenshots show a feature that was removed three releases ago because the localization team didn’t get the latest mockups; or some locales display the base English fields because translations were never confirmed.
-App Store Connect treats each locale as an independent listing for review purposes — and that’s where the divergence starts to bite.
+Your submission passes in English but gets rejected for Japanese, with the reviewer citing a claim in the JA subtitle that doesn’t appear anywhere else; or your Spanish screenshots show a feature that was removed three releases ago because the localization team never got the latest mockups; or some locales still display the base English fields because the translations were never confirmed.
+App Store Connect reviews each locale as its own listing, so a single bad translated string can hold the whole version in Rejected.

 Common causes